learnk8s/learnk8s.io/_pages/newsletter/README.md

 __Tweets:__

-Currently, the template only support text tweets.
-All the properties shown in the example are required for tweets to be displayed properly.
+All the properties except for the image in the example are required for tweets to be displayed properly.

 - The `text` property refers to the tweet's content.
 - The `user` property refers to the Twitter username of the tweet's author.